 The global controller comprises the \textit{Orchestrator} and the \textit{Synthesizer}.
 The Orchestrator selects subagents and allocates tasks with appropriate patient context, and the Synthesizer integrates their outputs, verifies consistency, and resolves errors and conflicts.
 The major components are detailed below.

-\textbf{Query analysis.} Given a query, the \textit{Orchestrator} drafts a high level plan, selects the relevant subagents, and chooses the reasoning mode: \underline{ReAct} when no workflow is specified \citep{yao2023react}, or \underline{Plan-and-Execute (P\&E)} \citep{wang2023lim} when a workflow template is available.
-This keeps the system language driven and adaptable across queries.

-\textbf{Tool cards.} We employ a suite of models as tools for distinct CXR tasks: CheXagent \citep{chen2024chexagent} for VQA, MAIRA-2 \citep{bannur2024maira} for grounding, the CheXpert Plus report generator \citep{chambon2024chexpert}, and classification and organ segmentation models from TorchXRayVision \citep{cohen2022torchxrayvision}.
-In addition, we include unique programming tools that return zoomed-in quarter patches or serve for measurement and calculation purposes.
+\textbf{Query analysis.} Given a query, the \textit{Orchestrator} first analyzes the intent, extracts key clinical entities and objectives, and then drafts a high-level plan.
+It activates only the associated subagents (all other agents remain idle, incurring no additional computation cost) and sends them clear, goal-oriented instructions that specify the required clinical indicators without prescribing which tools to use.
+For example, for the query \textit{``Is there lung opacity?"}, the Orchestrator generates a plan derived from our predefined \textbf{Workflow}, such as: \textit{``Goal: (1) determine the existence of lung opacity; (2) if present, determine the type; (3) determine the location; and (4) verify the answer."}

+This decoupling between the Orchestrator and the tool set greatly improves maintainability: otherwise, adding a new tool or updating an existing one would require rewriting the workflow.
+Instead, we introduce a skill layer as an intermediate abstraction and let each subagent, guided by language understanding, dynamically compose tools to accomplish a given skill.
+In this way, workflows, skills, and tools can be maintained and evolved independently.
+If a task is dispatched incorrectly, the receiving subagent raises a \texttt{SkillMismatchError} to request re-dispatch.

-\textbf{Context verifier for tools.} No tool is perfect, as their capabilities are constrained by model size and training data.
-When uncertainty arises, we trigger a verification step in which an advanced multimodal LLM serves as a judge \citep{chen2024mllm}, filtering out incorrect outputs such as erroneous masks.
+\textbf{Retrieval-augmented conflict resolution.} No tool is perfect, as its capabilities are bounded by model size and training data, and different tools may produce conflicting outputs.

-\textbf{Retrieval-augmented conflic resolution.} Tool outputs can conflict.